-Your success on Airbnb is largely based on your reviews, and if you can surprise and delight your guests you’ll have a steady stream of 5 star ratings.
+Your success on Airbnb is largely based on your reviews.
+If you can surprise and delight your guests you’ll have a steady stream of 5 star ratings.
 This boosts your position in the Airbnb search rankings and helps you get more bookings!

 The key is in the details.
-It’s the little things that make the difference between one Airbnb and the next – and make a guest’s stay so much more enjoyable.
+It’s the little things that make the difference between one Airbnb and the next.
+These little details can make a guest’s stay so much more enjoyable.

-Lee and I have stayed in Airbnbs for the last few months while traveling in Europe – and we’ve noticed a lot of these details missing.
+Lee and I have stayed in Airbnbs for the last few months while traveling in Europe.
+We’ve noticed a lot of these details missing.
 Every time I have to boil water on the stove because the home doesn’t have a kettle, or buy extra toilet paper because the host only left us one roll for a 5 night stay – I think about how many Airbnbs simply require a little bit more thought and attention to go from Okay to Amazing.